 I’ve been a big fan of both Joshua Becker (BecomingMinimalist.com) and Brian Gardner (NoSidebar.com) for years as a reader of their various sites, books, and digital magazine, Simplify Magazine.

-Today I want to tell you about their new online publication called, Simple Money Magazine.
+Today I want to tell you about their new online publication called, Simple Money.

-This new publication is not a how-to investing guide, nor is it focused on the latest buzzwords of the personal finance sector.
+This newish publication is not a how-to investing guide.
+Nor does it focus on the latest buzzwords of the personal-finance sector.
 Instead, it’s a magazine with practical, down-to-earth articles on managing money.

 Each article is chosen, not for a click-bait headline, but because it contains information anyone can benefit from.
 Every issue of Simple Money Magazine features 8-10 contributors in the field, each addressing everyday financial topics and needs.

 The publication is now on its 5th issue, with No. 6 coming in November 2019.